loopbackio/loopback.io/pages/en/lb2/Add-a-static-web-page.md

 LoopBack middleware is exactly like [Express middleware](http://expressjs.com/guide/using-middleware.html), except that LoopBack adds the concept of _phases_, that enables you to easily set the order in which middleware is called.
 This avoids one of the tricky aspects of Express: making sure middleware gets executed when it should be.

-When you create an application with the [Application generator](/doc/en/lb2/Application-generator), `slc loopback`, it creates a `server/middleware.json` file that specifies what middleware is executed in which phase.
-Registering new middleware is as simple as editing this JSON file.
-Expand this code to see what it looks like:
+When you create an application with the [Application generator](/doc/{{page.lang}}/lb2/Application-generator), it creates a `server/middleware.json` file that specifies what middleware is executed in which phase.
+Registering new middleware is as simple as editing this JSON file:

-**server/middleware.json**  Expand source
+**server/middleware.json**

 ```js
 {